blkluv/vxlverse/README.md

 2. Navigate to the Properties Panel on the right
 3. Use the Quest and Requirements tabs to set up game interactions

+### Customizing Game UI

+1. Access the game components in the src/components/game directory
+2. Modify the pixel-art RPG styling to match your game's aesthetic
+3. Test your changes in Preview Mode to see the immersive UI in action

 ## Architecture

 VXLverse is built with a component-based architecture using React and TypeScript.
 The main components include: